How to Help Someone Who's Depressed

 "Depressive avoidance and passivity can be reduced through activation [to help the person regain a sense of reward] and small goals of accomplishment," says Gollan.
 Document and praise small, daily achievements—even something as simple as getting out of bed.

 Educate yourself and the person who is depressed

 Websites about depression are also helpful.
 The Anxiety and Depression Association of America (ADAA) can help people who are depressed and their loved ones understand the condition.
 The National Suicide Prevention Lifeline offers free, confidential 24-hour support.

 Books about depression can be useful, especially when they are solid sources of advice or guidance known to help people with depression.
 Books can often shed light on the types of treatment available.
 "Blogs are pretty risky," she says, "unless you are sure the sources are reliable."

 Find local services

-Use support services in your community or online resources such as National Alliance on Mental Illness to help you find the right specialists to consult on depression treatment.
+Use support services in your community such as National Alliance on Mental Illness to help you find the right specialists to consult on depression treatment.
 A primary-care physician or an ob/gyn can also provide referrals for a psychiatrist.

 Some people with depression may not recognize that they're depressed.
 Explain to them that the condition can get progressively worse, even become chronic, if not treated early.
 Hence, it's worth investigating supportive services and specialists.